-As a result of a severe shortage of non-living donors (most people needing a kidney transplant will be on a waiting list for one to three years), living donors are also used for about one-third of kidney donations.
+Living organ donors are able to give a single kidney, lobe of their liver (it will mostly regenerate on its own!), or lung; living donors may also give partial lung, pancreas, or intestine donations as well.
 Because people can live a normal life with only one kidney, healthy adults may choose to donate one of their two kidneys to a family member or friend.
 Some living donors may choose to donate to someone unknown to them as well.
-Potential kidney donors undergo several screenings, including:
+Potential kidney donors undergo several screenings and consultations, including:

-Compatibility testing Blood and human leukocyte antigen (HLA) typing is done to make sure that the potential donor is a good match for the recipient.
+- Compatibility testing: Blood and tissue typing is also done to make sure that the potential donor is a good match for the recipient.
 This matching process minimizes the risk that the organ will later be rejected by the recipient.
 Close blood relatives (such as parents or siblings) are more likely to be a close tissue match than people who are not related by blood (such as spouses or friends).

 On the plus side, according to the National Kidney Foundation, live kidney donation typically offers the recipient:

 Once the potential donor has been approved, surgery can be scheduled.
-One of the donor's kidneys is removed either through several small incisions under the ribcage (laparoscopic donor nephrectomy), or though a larger incision on either the left or right side below the rib cage (traditional surgery.
+One of the donor's kidneys is removed either through several small incisions under the rib cage (laparoscopic surgery), or through a larger incision on either the left or right side below the rib cage (traditional surgery.
 The surgery itself takes about three to five hours total.
-Donors typically stay in the hospital for several days to a week and are able to return to normal activity in about 6 - 8 weeks.
-After the surgery, the donor's remaining kidney will increase in size to assume the function of its donated partner.
+Donors typically stay in the hospital for several days to a week and are able to return to normal activity in about six weeks.
+After the surgery, the donor's remaining kidney will likely increase in size to assume the function of its donated partner.

 Decisions about any major surgery need to be made thoughtfully in partnership with medical experts you know and trust.
 If you decide to pursue becoming a living kidney donor, start by talking with your friend and your health care provider.
-Even if you are not a good match for your friend, or if your friend decides to explore other options, you can still fill out an organ donor card so that others can benefit from your generous spirit after your death.
+Even if you are not a good match for your friend, or if your friend decides to explore other options, you can still register as an organ donor so that others can benefit from your generous spirit after your death.
 Check out the U.S. Department of Health and Human Services Organ Donation website to learn more about becoming an organ donor.